-If you die leaving no Qualified Surviving Spouse or Qualified Surviving Domestic Partner but you have a Minor or Dependent Child(ren), the Minor/Dependent Child(ren) will receive a monthly pension benefit equal to that which your Spouse or Domestic Partner would have received (unmodified by the Optional Survivor Benefit) for as long as the Minor/Dependent Child(ren) remain qualified.
+If you die leaving no Qualified Surviving Spouse or Qualified Surviving Domestic Partner, but you have Minor or Dependent Child(ren), the Minor/Dependent Child(ren) receive a monthly pension benefit equal to that which your Spouse or Domestic Partner would have received (unmodified by the Optional Survivor Benefit) for as long as the Minor/Dependent Child(ren) remains qualified.
 This amount is divided equally among the eligible children.

-Benefits paid on behalf of Minor/Dependent Children are paid to the court appointed legal quardian(s).
-However, the Board may authorize payment that is the property of the Dependent Child be paid directly to the Dependent Child, the Guardian or Conservator of the Dependent Child's Estate, or the trustee of the Dependents Child's Special Needs Trust (if it meets the criteria of 42 U.S.C.
+Benefits paid on behalf of Minor/Dependent Children are paid to the court appointed legal guardian(s).
+However, the Board may authorize payment that is the property of the Dependent Child be paid directly to the Dependent Child, the Guardian or Conservator of the Dependent Child's Estate, or the Trustee of the Dependent Child's Special Needs Trust (if it meets the criteria of 42 U.S.C.
 Section 1396p(d)(4)(A), (B) or (C).